Zilounay/YoureNotDoneYetMobile/README.md

     - Do you accept negative numbers ?
     - Do you accept large numbers ?
  - Do you accept an empty input ?
- - What happens if I paste 100 characeters in it ?
+ - What happens if I paste 100 characters in it ?
 Of various invalid/valid input types.
  - Many more...

 And if you've dealt with all that, you still have to think about error management, probably some input formatting (like adding a comma if you're okay with decimals), and then you'd still have some work to do.
 And that's only for one text input in one screen of your app.
 There is a lot more.